drogue-iot/esp8266-at-driver/README.md

 Driver for the esp8266-wifi adapter with AT command firmware.
 The adapter has a serial interface, therefore this driver can be used with any UART driver that implements the `embedded-io` traits.

+The currently supported AT firmware version is 1.7.x.

 ## Features

 * Implements `embedded-nal-async` traits